BoladeOlalekan/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task 2- Write a function that prints 10 times the alphabet, in lowercase, followed by a new line..
 Tadk 3- Write a function that checks for lowercase character.
-Write a function that checks for alphabetic character
+Write a function that checks for alphabetic character Write a function that prints the sign of a number.